People

 Haocheng (Tino) Ma

-Haocheng grew up in Tianjin and Wuhan, China.
-He is now a MAPSS student at the University of Chicago.
-Haocheng received his B.S. in Engineering and Psychology from National Yang Ming Chiao Tung University, Taiwan.
-He was previously a research assistant at the Chinese University of Hong Kong and the Nanyang Technological University in Singapore.
+Haocheng was a MAPSS student at the University of Chicago and is now a research assistant at New York University.
+He received his B.S. in Engineering and Psychology from National Yang Ming Chiao Tung University, Taiwan.
+He previously worked as a research assistant at the Chinese University of Hong Kong and the Nanyang Technological University in Singapore.
 He also studied at Osaka University and Hokkaido University in Japan.
 Haocheng is interested in developmental science, empathy, moral reasoning, and cognitive science.
 He speaks Mandarin, Cantonese, English, and some Spanish.
 He enjoys scuba diving and swimming.

 Undergraduate students